As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

 If you're wondering if I had any trouble with the last paragraph, trying to get Siri to type things that are commands, you bet I did.
 I had to do a lot of editing on the keyboard to get all that correctly typed.

-With all this nonsense going on that we need to think about while we're speaking, it distracts us from the main thought we're trying to express.
+With all this nonsense going on that we need to think about while we're dictating, it distracts us from the original thought we were trying to express.

-Nevertheless, when you have some thoughts that you want to express fast, it's a useful tool to get it typed quickly.
-I will continue to use it—at least for writing short notes and quick replies to emails.
+Nevertheless, when you have some thoughts that you want to get into written form quickly, it's a useful tool to use.
+I will continue to use it—at least for writing short notes and short replies to emails.
 I'll leave writing long articles to my fingers and the keyboard.

 Questions & Answers